sinucep/kOS-Computer/Doc/KSP-BASIC.md

 PRINT "Hello" + Var
 PRINT "Hello " + Str:TOUPPER
 ```
 **Warning!** Due to the nature of kOSPropMonitor's color system, each colored line will be shortened by 9 characters.
 Each color change will reduce the line length by another 9 characters.
 Use colors sparingly.
-The CO command without parameters restores the line to its original length.
+The **CO** command without parameters restores the line to its original length.

+**Warning!** While it is possible to use at(x,y) as in Kerboscript, it is not recommended.
+Use the LOCATE command instead, which uses the cursor handling of the KSP BASIC environment, to avoid graphical glitches.
 ### RD
 Starts a rover journey to the set destination.
 No parameters.
 ### REM